Terry Sanford: 1986 campaign and election

-In late 1985 Sanford began consulting his friends on the possibility of running in the 1986 senatorial election.
+In late 1985, Sanford began consulting his friends on the possibility of running in the 1986 Senate election.
 Sanford declared his candidacy in January 1986.
 The announcement surprised and embittered his longtime friend and political ally Lauch Faircloth, who had wanted to run for the seat with Sanford's support and was angered by rumors that Sanford had denigrated his own chances in an election.
 After the misunderstanding, Faircloth and Sanford did not speak with one another until shortly before the latter's death.
 Sanford won the Democratic primary with 409,394 votes, easily defeating the nine other candidates and marking the first time he had won a statewide election since 1960.
 His opponent in the general election was Republican U.S. House Representative Jim Broyhill as the incumbent senator, Republican John P. East, had declared his intention to retire.
 After East committed suicide on June 29, 1986, Broyhill was temporarily appointed to the seat on July 3, pending the election to fill it on November 4.
 During the campaign Sanford stressed his accomplishments as governor and his military service.
 Critics of Sanford primarily focused on three areas: his promotion of opportunities for minorities, "tax-and-spend" education funding, and his anti-poverty efforts.
 Sanford initially maintained a positive campaign, but attacked Broyhill as "no friend of education" and criticised his failure to minimize President Ronald Reagan's free trade policies which hurt the textiles industry after Broyhill released a television ad that condemned his imposition of the sales tax on food while serving as governor.
 Sanford defeated Broyhill by three percentage points in the November election earning about 60,000 more votes, securing victory in the contest to serve the last months of East's term and the subsequent six-year term.
 He was sworn in to office on December 10 by his friend and former law partner Judge James Dickson Phillips Jr. on the steps of the United States Capitol.
 He was sworn in again to the full six-year term on January 6, 1987.